nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Decide on the type of Record

 Step 2.
-Identify where and when the Marriage Occured
+Identify where and when the marriage occurred

-To obtain certified copies of a marriage license, you'll need to know the county where the license was issued.
-While the Nebraska Vital Records Office maintains records of marriages filed in the country since 1909, older records can only be obtained by contacting the State Historical Society or the county clerk of the county where the license was issued.
+To obtain certified copies of a marriage license, you’ll need to know the county where the license was issued.
+While the Nebraska Vital Records Office maintains records of marriages filed in the state since 1909, older records can only be obtained by contacting the State Historical Society or the county clerk where the license was issued.
+If you do not know the exact marriage date, you can use a date range to narrow your search results.

 Step 3.
 Provide Information Related to the Record

 Applicants who wish to obtain records must provide some details to assist with the search.
-Some of the information that may be required include:
+You may need to enter the full name of the groom, full name of the bride, and the date or date range of the marriage into the search form.
+Some of the information that may be required includes:

 You’ll also need to state your relationship with the named parties, provide your residential address, and pay the fee for the record.